MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

    - Andromeda Natural Overdrive
    - BOSS BD-2 Blues Driver
      - ***Very experimental!!** It is a heavy circuit to simulate in real-time due to the JFET stages.*
+       - *This is due to the discrete op-omp topology used for the gain stages.
+An alternative version of this circuit with ideal op-amp components is possible.*
    - Carlsbro Suzz
    - Dallas Rangemaster Treble Booster
    - Dan Armstrong Blue Clipper